reflectoring/reflectoring.github.io/_posts/2020-01-02-spring-boot-profiles.md

 ### Profile-Specific Beans

-With properties we can already control many things like connection strings to databases or URLs to external systems that should have different values in different profiles.
+With properties, we can already control many things like connection strings to databases or URLs to external systems that should have different values in different profiles.

 But with profiles, **we can also control which beans are loaded into Spring's application context**.